McStasMcXtrace/McCode/INSTALL-McStas-3.x/Docker/README.md

 # Running McStas 3.2 in Docker

+!!
+Pending release !!

-McStas 2.7.1 and 3.2 are available on Dockerhub.
+McStas 2.7.2 and 3.2 are available on Dockerhub.
 To use, simply

 * Install docker on your machine
 * run the command